For information regarding exhibitions, new artwork, and upcoming events, please join the mailing list.

 To inquire about work available through the artist, please email: [email protected]

 I’m a Bolivian American oil painter who was born in Denver on June 16, 1990.
 My father named me Cedric so I would not be burdened with picking a pseudonym.
-Those who know me best describe me as a sparkling cunning snake with a penchant for gummy bears.
+Those who know me best describe me as a sparkling cunning artist with a penchant for gummy bears.